BertrandCaron/jhove/Home.md

 The [old repository](http://sourceforge.net/projects/jhove/) is on SourceForge.
 The [documentation](http://jhove.sourceforge.net/) is still there, and will be till I figure out something better.
 Code changes will go here, but the documentation may continue to be updated on SourceForge for a while.

 The initial plan is to change the build from Ant plus a lot of manual work to a more easily run Maven build.

+## Branches

+There are several branches which represent old work from SourceForge.
+They're no longer active.

+There's a branch called pull_staging, for bringing in pull requests that may require some testing.
+Give it a try if you're adventurous, and please report any issues.